Godinhoweverson/PP1_Eniac_First_Computer/README.md

 ## Features

-The website is comprised of three pages, all accessible from the navigation menu (Home, About and Contact us).
+The website is comprised of three pages, all accessible from the navigation menu (Home, About and Sign up).

 ### Existing Features

 ## Navigation Bar

- - Navbar include links to the websites Home page, About page, Contact page and a Eniac logo.
+ - Navbar include links to the websites Home page, About page, Sign up page and a Eniac logo.
  - On left, Eniac logo when is select is will back to home page.
  - On right, there are three elements clearly state the content of each page.